ethereum-optimism/design-docs/security/fma-holocene.md

 ## Audit Requirements

-*Will this project require an audit according to the guidance in [OP Labs Audit Framework: When to get external security review and how to prepare for it](https://gov.optimism.io/t/op-labs-audit-framework-when-to-get-external-security-review-and-how-to-prepare-for-it/6864)?
-Please explain your reasoning.*
+This may require a mini audit due to updates to the MIPS contract.

 ## Action Items